 That’s it!
 With this out-of-the-box functionality, you will be able to have a process driven approach – showing users the most relevant steps in each stage while streamlining the work that has to be done for any process.

 Extending the Out-of-the-Box Business Processes in Dynamics CRM:

 Business processes are great out-of-the-box, but there are also a few things that we can do in terms of extending the functionality of the stages with some customizations.
 The two things that I have done are:

 Hiding/showing a section based on the current stage - learn how

 Using out-of-the-box field level security to apply security to the business process flow - learn how

 Feel free to give me a ring if you would like additional information about Dynamics CRM 2013 and Business Process Flows.

-Written by: Henry Lin, CRM Consultant, FMT Consultants
+Henry Lin, CRM Consultant, FMT Consultants